zychen20/blog/src/pages/about.md

 In the blog you can find some technical stuff and some of my thoughts on other topics.

+In terms of the language I choose for my blog posts, it depends on the content.
+If something is less talked about in Chinese on the Internet, I will use Chinese.
+The same goes for English.

 ## About Me

 I'm Zhenyu Chen, a halfway developer focused on frontend development.